 Generally speaking, you don’t need to do anything to get ready.
 The only exception is if you plan to store your content on the internal storage drive and want to have it ready for Plex Media Server to find during the initial setup.
 In that case, you’ll want to put the appropriate content in the corresponding directory ahead of time.

-Our Accessing Internal Storage article provides details on how you can connect to/access the internal storage.
+Our Accessing SHIELD Storage article provides details on how you can connect to/access the internal storage.
 Once you’ve done so, the following are the default folders for the pre-made libraries that will get created:

 - Home Videos: